The following tips and suggestions for first-time Camino pilgrims derive from several sources.

 don’t add weight to your pack with souvenirs – mail them home or to post restante in Santiago.

-don’t take lots of books despite your best intentions, you’ll not find much time or energy for reading.
+don’t take lots of books – despite your best intentions, you’ll likely not find much time or energy for reading.
+Albergues will sometimes have reading materials in English left by pilgrims.

-nonessentials you decide to carry should provide enough value to you to justify being carried for many kilometres.
+nonessentials you do decide to carry should provide enough value to you to justify being carried for many kilometres – if in doubt leave them out